 2.1 Latin American Feminist Autonomy

 The concept of autonomy surfaced throughout the Encuentros that spanned the 1970s–1990s and further illuminated the question of inclusion.
-If being autonomous entailed commitments to women’s liberation, being autonomous also signals participation in a feminist project.
-However, what the criteria of inclusion under the label of feminisism is is contestable.
+If being autonomous entailed commitments to women’s liberation, being autonomous also signaled participation in a feminist project.
+However, it is contestable what the criteria of inclusion under the label of feminism was.
 As Latin American feminisms underwent institutionalization, two logics characterized the problem of inclusion.

 2.2 The Politics of Translation and Location